MartyIce/martyice.github.io/_drafts/2020-12-24-svelte-tutorial part 3.md

 {/each}
 ```

 One thing to note from this example - the collection bound to the "available" list (instruments) is different than that bound to the "selected" list (favoriteInstruments).
 I initially stumbled in my example, and used the same collection throughout.
 The result was every item was initially selected, and de-selecting them removed them from the screen.

-Seeing something broken, then making it work correctly, is a great way to learn!
+Mistakes like this solidify the concepts, and fixing them is a great way to learn!

 <h4>Textarea Inputs</h4>
-[Textarea inputs][svelte textarea inputs] work the same as other inputs, bind a variable the "value" property on the "textarea" element.
-The tutorial does drop a bomb of shorthand in this section - as long as the variable is named the same as the property, you can shorten the binding in the following:
+[Textarea inputs][svelte textarea inputs] work the same as other inputs - bind a variable the "value" property on the "textarea" element.
+The tutorial mentions a shortcut - as long as the variable is named the same as the property, you can shorten the binding in the following way:

+Change the following bind property:

 <p class="codeblock-label">Textarea Input 'Longform' Binding</p>
 ```javascript